Margaret Baird1

 Margaret Erskine1

-Margaret Erskine was born circa 1772.1 She was the daughter of John Erskine and Mary Baird.1 She married Sir Archibald Kennedy, 1st Marquess of Ailsa, son of Captain Archibald Kennedy, 11th Earl of Cassillis and Anne Watts, on 1 June 1793 at Dun, Angus, Scotland.1 She died on 5 January 1848 at St. Margaret's, Isleworth, Middlesex, England, from influenza.1
+Margaret Erskine was born on 20 January 1772.1 She was the daughter of John Erskine and Mary Baird.1 She married Archibald Kennedy, 1st Marquess of Ailsa, son of Captain Archibald Kennedy, 11th Earl of Cassillis and Anne Watts, on 1 June 1793 at Dun, Angus, ScotlandG.1 She died on 5 January 1848 at age 75 at St. Margaret's, Isleworth, London, EnglandG, from influenza.1

 Her married name became Kennedy.
-As a result of her marriage, Margaret Erskine was styled as Countess of Cassillis on 30 December 1794.
-As a result of her marriage, Margaret Erskine was styled as Marchioness of Ailsa on 10 September 1831.
+After her marriage, Margaret Erskine was styled as Countess of Cassillis on 30 December 1794.
+After her marriage, Margaret Erskine was styled as Marchioness of Ailsa on 10 September 1831.

-Children of Margaret Erskine and Sir Archibald Kennedy, 1st Marquess of Ailsa
+Children of Margaret Erskine and Archibald Kennedy, 1st Marquess of Ailsa

 Citations